Last revised: March 10, 2020

 Mimetic Theory is also realistic about the apocalyptic nature of this birth.
 There are travails involved with this new birth.
-In 2017 I believe we are seeing the rise of nationalism as the final birthpangs to something new.
+In 2020 awakened by the Trump presidency, we have been witnessing the rise of nationalism — hopefully, as the final birthpangs to something new.
 Leaders are coming into power who ring out the age-old message of Us Versus Them, a new round of the nationalism that resulted in the German Nationalist Holocaust of WWII.
 But this time around there is much more resistance.
 We’ve seen this story before.
 And, most importantly, the resistance is nonviolent.
 The nonviolent protests are real and massive . . . and absolutely necessary to the birth of Human Being 2.0, a humanity not structured by Us Versus Them.
 Only Us.

 But here’s also the crucial nature of the insight of Mimetic Theory and readings like James Alison’s of John 9.
 We are all in the long, drawn-out process of being healed.
 There may be some of us who are glimpsing a humanity which is defined by only Us.
 But it is only partial.
 We are simultaneously saint and sinner.
 We are glimpsing, longing for, and working toward a new reality.
 But we are still comfortable in the old reality and in need of healing like everyone else.
 One of the signs of our sin is how easy it is to fall into a final version of Us Versus Them: those of us who ‘see’ the new reality versus those who seemingly work towards re-entrenchment in the old.
 Remember Jesus’ words: “As soon as you say, ‘We see,’ you remain blind.”
 We are still finding a way to remain polarized into an Us Versus Them.